 Those who’ve lived in and near the Rampart Street Murder House since have reported all manner of ghostly activity, from the feeling of unseen eyes watching them in the darkness, to, phantom whispers from disembodied entities, to the overwhelming sense that a dark, oppressive force is bearing down on them, a sensation that seems to emanate from the very building itself.
 These experiences have secured the Rampart Street Murder House a new position on New Orlean’s list of most haunted properties, though its eerie tales of dark spirits have yet to receive any mainstream attention until now.

 Paranormal investigators Nick Groff and Katrina Weidman | Via TLC

 Following up on the reports of ghostly activity, paranormal investigators Nick Groff and Katrina Weidman, known for their work on Ghost Adventures and Paranormal State, took to New Orleans in an attempt to get to the bottom of the Rampart Street Murder House’s lingering mysteries.
 The duo not only became the first research team to ever perform a paranormal investigation in the Rampart Street Murder House, but they spent 72 hours sealed up inside the location.
-The results of their investigation will be aired on the second season of TLC’s Paranormal Lockdown, which begins December 16th.
+The results of their investigation will be aired on the second season of TLC’s Paranormal Lockdown, February 17, 2017, at 9/8c.